Pinoccio/docs/ScoutCommands.md

 - *voltage* - The voltage of the battery, x100--so **417** is 4.17 volts.
 Range is between 3.4 volts and 4.2 volts.
 - *charging* - A true/false value showing if the battery is currently charing.
 - *vcc* - A true/false value showing if power is enabled to the 3V3 header pin that powers backpacks.
+- *at* - The milliseconds since restart at which this report was run

 # mesh networking